truongluan303/pathfinding-and-sorting-algorithm-visualizer/README.md

 A Visualizer for:
   - Pathfinding algorithms including A*, Dijkstra, Breadth First Search, and Depth First Search
-  - Sorting algorithms including selection sort, bubble sort, insertion sort, merge sort, and quick sort
+  - Sorting algorithms including selection sort, bubble sort, insertion sort, merge sort, and quick sort The program uses Manhattan distance.
+Therefore, there won't be diagonal path.

 libraries used for GUI: pygame and tkinter

 !!! pygame must be installed for the program to run !!! the script install_pygame.py will automatically install pygame after being run